Diocese of Scranton: 2000 to present

 After Timlin retired in 2002, John Paul II named Auxiliary Bishop Joseph Martino of Philadelphia in 2003 as the next bishop of Scranton.
 In 2004, the diocese closed Saint Pius X Seminary due to decreased enrollment.
 In January 2007, Martino closed Bishop O'Reilly, Seton Catholic, Bishop Hafey, Bishop Hoban, Bishop O'Hara, and Bishop Hannan high schools, along with several grade schools.
 In total he closed about 30 schools.
 In January 2009, Martino announced that, due to a priest shortage and diminishing financial resources, the diocese would either close or consolidate almost half of its 209 parishes.

 In 2008, Martino decertified the Scranton Diocese Association of Catholic Teachers, which had functioned in the diocese for 30 years.
 He replaced it with a diocesan association of teachers.
 The head of the teachers union described this new organization as a "company union".

-When the presidents of four Catholics universities and colleges in the diocese asked to meet with Martino, he demanded to see syllabi of all their courses on religion, faith and morals.
+When the presidents of four Catholic universities and colleges in the diocese asked to meet with Martino, he asked to see syllabi of all their courses on religion, faith, and morals.
 The presidents refused this request, stating that their professors owned the syllabi.
-According to a 2009 report in National Catholic Reporter, the apostolic nuncio to the United States received numerous complaints about Martino's management style, his lack of consultation with others and his remoteness.
+According to a 2009 report in National Catholic Reporter, the apostolic nuncio to the United States received numerous complaints about Martino's management style, his lack of consultation with others, and his remoteness.
 Martino retired early in 2009.

-In 2010, Pope Benedict XVI appointed Monsignor Joseph C. Bambera from Scranton as the tenth bishop of the diocese.
+In 2010, Pope Benedict XVI appointed Joseph C. Bambera as the tenth bishop of the diocese.
 As of 2025, Bambera is the current bishop of the diocese.